-Table 1.4 Typical ACS800 Advanced Console System Descriptions
+Table 1.3 Typical ACS800 Advanced Console System Descriptions

-Number description 1 LEDs.
+NUMBER DESCRIPTION 1 LEDs.
 The STATUS LED is green when the console system is fully booted up and initialized.
 The Power LED is green when power is being supplied to the console system.
 2 Connect a phone line to the Modem port for the internal modem.
-3 Sensor ports for 1-Wire environmental, smoke, leak, pressure or dry contact sensors.
+3 Sensor ports for one-wire environmental, smoke, leak, pressure or dry contact sensors.
 4 USB ports for supported USB devices.
-Serial ports.
-Using CAT 5e or CAT 6 cables and DB9 or DB25 console adaptors, connect the appropriate serial and power devices t ports on the console system.
+5 Serial ports.
+Using CAT 5e or CAT 6 cables and DB9 or DB25 console adaptors, connect the appropriate serial and power devices to the serial ports on the console system.
 All of the serial ports are multi-protocol and user selectable with RS485, RS422 and RS232 pinouts.
 6 Copper LAN ports.
 You may connect to either or both network ports for redundancy.
 7 Console port.
 8 Power supply.